-But it’s also common to feel really tired and like you need more sleep than usual.
-Rest as much as you can and try to get to bed earlier at night.
+But it’s also common to feel really tired and need more sleep than usual.
+Rest as much as you can, and try to get to bed earlier at night.
 You might not want to go out as much as you used to.

 Your baby when you’re 7 weeks pregnant

 Amazing things are happening with your baby, called an embryo:

 - The embryo is about 1 cm long from head to tail – about the size of a coffee bean.
 Body parts are usually out of proportion at this stage.